n1xyz/doorman/README.md

 Applications that need a different key or policy can provide their own type that implements `RateLimitStrategy`.

+Strategies have three lifecycle hooks: `before_request`, `after_response`, and an optional `timeout`.
+If a timeout fires before the inner service future resolves, the layer returns `429 Too Many Requests` and still runs `after_response` so elapsed work can be accounted.

 ```rust
 use doorman::http::{ClientIpExtractor, RateLimitLayer, RequestCountByIp};
 use doorman::{IpKey, Policy, RequestRateLimiter};